20Harsha/Power-BI-Virtual-Case-Experience-with-PwC/README.md

 # Customer Retention (Customer demographics and insights)

 The organisation is keen to know the possible customers who are likely to churn.
-In this Dashboard, we are analyzing
+In this Dashboard, we are analyzing:
 * Services for which each customer is signed up for like phone, internet, online security etc.
 * Customer account info like payment method, monthly charges, contract etc.
 * Customer demographics like gender, dependents, partner.